-Community Safety Volunteers were introduced into Humberside Fire and Rescue in January 2013.
+Community safety volunteers were introduced into Humberside Fire and Rescue Service in January 2013.
 Since then, they have developed into an effective resource, supporting key areas of business.
 This could include home fire safety support, engaging with local communities at events and assisting staff in their day to day work.

 Working in partnership with Humberside Police our volunteers gain experience within two public sector services.
 Volunteers assist and enhance our services, never replacing our paid members of staff.

 Individuals are motivated to volunteer for many reasons some of which include: